Villa d'Este: The lower garden – The Rotonda of the Cypresses and the Fountain of Diana of Ephesus

-The Villa d'Este in Art
+In art

 Few gardens have been painted or drawn by as many notable artists than the Villa d'Este, particularly during the Renaissance and in the 19th century.
 As a result, features of the garden influenced and were imitated in other gardens across Europe, from England to Russia.
 In the Renaissance, the garden was seen as a showcase of classical art and new technology, but by the end of the 18th century, when the garden was overgrown and crumbling, it helped created the image of the picturesque romantic garden.

+The garden is the setting and filming location of Kenneth Anger's 1953 short film, Eaux d'Artifice, as well as the 1972 film The Way of the Dragon, where Bruce Lee and Nora Miao take a tour of the gardens.
+Filming also took place at the Villa d'Este for The Lizzie McGuire Movie (2003) and To Rome with Love.

 Visiting the Villa

 Villa d'Este is easily reachable in the following ways: